Talcum Powder Composition in Cosmetics

 Why is Talcum Powder Used in Cosmetics?

 Talcum powder is used as an ingredient in cosmetics for its alleged benefits.
-Talcum powder in cosmetics creates a flawless effect on the skin by making facial makeup opaque, absorbing moisture, preventing build-up or “caking”, and improving the texture of the product.
+Talcum powder in cosmetics creates a flawless effect on the skin by making facial makeup opaque, absorbing moisture, preventing build-up or “caking,” and improving the product’s texture.

 Why is Talcum Powder Illegal in Canada?

-According to Health Canada, talcum powder is listed as an ingredient that is prohibited for use in cosmetic products in Canada.
-This ingredient is used in powder-form products that are intended for infants and children and in cosmetics.
-A cautionary statement was issued by Health Canada pertaining to the alleged harmful effect of talcum powder.
+According to Health Canada, talcum powder is listed as an ingredient prohibited for cosmetic products in Canada.
+This ingredient is used in powder-form products intended for infants and children and in cosmetics.
+Health Canada issued A cautionary statement about the alleged harmful effect of talcum powder.
 The statement warns consumers to keep the ingredient out of children’s reach and away from a child’s face to avoid inhalation.
 If this product is inhaled, it can cause difficulties in breathing.

 Is Talcum Powder Contaminated by Asbestos Fibers?